 450 lab hours to be arranged with instructor.
+Self Service defaults to 1.00 unit.
+Please adjust to the number of units you would like to enroll in.
 Students must ensure that their current email address and phone number are on file with Yuba College so that they can be contacted by the CWEE Coordinator and/or Mentor.
-Students must log in to Canvas during the first week of the class to complete their orientation and application paperwork.
-Students may be dropped from the course if they do not complete their orientation on Canvas during the first week of the class
+Students must log in to Canvas during the first week of the class to complete their orientation and application paperwork--students may be dropped from the course if they do not complete their orientation on Canvas during the first week of the class.